 4. Use the ACCA Student Resources

 Do not waste the ACCA student resources that are listed on the ACCA website.
 It does not matter what exam you are studying.
 You should download, print or save ALL of the information pertaining to the examination.
 This includes the syllabus and study guide, past exam papers, examiners’ reports, examiners’ approaches and technical articles.
-All of this information is free and you are encouraged to use all of them.
+All of this information is free and you are welcome to use all of them.

 5. Create Good Study Habits